rcpoison/dxvk-cache-pool/README.md

 ### Example

-Assuming you store your wine prefixes in `/usr/local/games/wine`, you can run it like:
+Assuming the game files are stored somewhere in `/usr/local/games/wine`, you can run it like so:

 ```bash
 $ ./dxvk-cache-client /usr/local/games/wine